Lessons from the high-resolution spectroscopy of AW UMa and Epsilon CrA: Is the Lucy model valid?: The photometric and spectroscopic mass-ratio determinations

-The quoted errors of $q_{\rm ph}$ determinations may in fact be underestimated and may contribute to the observed $q_{\rm ph}$ vs.\ $q_{\rm sp}$ discrepancy.
-As an illustration of a prevailing nonlinearity, let's consider the $r = r(q)$ relation which is essential for the $q_{\rm ph}$ determination.
-The eclipse effects carry relatively more information than the strongly model-dependent stellar-distortion effects.
-For spherical stars, it is known that the radius ratio, $k = r_2/r_1$ \citep{Russ1912} is the essential parameter controlling the depth and shape of an eclipsing binary light curve.
-While in our case the binary components are not spherical stars, an equivalent of $k$ is present, although hidden in light-curve-synthesis code complexities.
-Individual dimensions of common-equipotential Roche lobes, expressed eg.\ as side equatorial radii $r_1$ and $r_2$, depend only on the mass ratio, $r = r(q)$.
-This relation is known to be non-linear: A simplified version of it has been extensively used by practitioners of close-binary evolutionary calculations to estimate the size of the Roche-lobe (inner critical equipotential) filling component.
-In the orbital separation units, $r = 0.38 + 0.2 \log(q)$; the equation works for both components (with inverted $q$) and has an asymptotic low mass-ratio extension \citep[Eq.4]{BeP1971}.
-We see that, by being approximately logarithmic, the dependence $r = r(q)$ is a slowly-varying function with the Roche-lobe radii are weakly dependent on $q$.
-It is a convenience for stellar binary models.
-But the $q_{\rm ph}$ determination utilizes an inverse relation which -- consequently -- is a rapidly varying function.
-For the above approximation, it is an {\it exponential\/} function, $q = 10^{5r-1.9}$.
+The complexity of photometric determination of $q_{\rm ph}$ can contribute to the observed $q_{\rm ph}$ vs.\ $q_{\rm sp}$ discrepancy.
+Eclipse effects carry relatively more information than the strongly model-dependent stellar-distortion effects.
+For spherical stars, it is known that the radius ratio, $k = r_2/r_1$ \citep{Russ1912}, is the key parameter controlling the depth and shape of eclipses.
+Although the binary components in our case are not spherical stars, an equivalent of $k$ exists, albeit hidden within complexities of light-curve-synthesis codes.
+The individual dimensions of Roche common equipotential surfaces, expressed, for example, as side equatorial radii $r_1$ and $r_2$, depend solely on the mass ratio, $r = r(q)$.
+This relation is known to be non-linear.
+A simplified version of it has been extensively used by practitioners of close-binary evolutionary calculations to estimate the size of the Roche-lobe (inner critical equipotential) filling component.
+In the orbital separation units, $r = 0.38 + 0.2 \log(q)$; this equation works for both components (with inverted $q$) and has an asymptotic low mass-ratio extension \citep[Eq.4]{BeP1971}.
+By being approximately logarithmic, the dependence $r = r(q)$ is a slowly-varying function.
+The weak dependence of the Roche-lobe radii on $q$ is convenient for stellar binary models.
+However, $q_{\rm ph}$ determination utilizes an inverse relation, which -- consequently -- is a rapidly varying function.
+For the approximation as above, it is an {\it exponential\/} function, $q = 10^{5r-1.9}$.
 Therefore, small errors in the relative radius determination produce large deviations in the estimated mass ratio.

-The above relations concern a single critical Roche-model lobe.
-For the ratio of their radii, $k = r_2/r_1$, the exponential character is partially reduced and the non-linearity is milder.
-Using the same approximation for the inner critical Roche lobe as above, an approximate relation for the whole range $0 < k < 1$ is still nonlinear, $q \simeq k^{+2.23 \pm 0.03}$.
-Of course, one may hope that all similar imperfections will somehow average out; we do not see any obvious reason for the occurrence of the $q_{\rm ph}$ vs.\ $q_{\rm sp}$ discrepancy.
-The main point remains, that the commonly used linear estimates of uncertainties should be replaced by (probably much larger) estimates obtained using more rigorous statistical methods.
+An error of 1\% in $r$ produces a 4\% error in an $q_{\rm ph}$ estimate.